amckennafoster/nbidata/docs/README.md

 The assets/css folder contains the css file with customization for the sidebar navigation.

-For a markup file to show up within the website, the header needs to have the following:
+For a markup file to show up within the website, the header needs to have, at the least, the following:

   --- (three dashes)